DavidLezama1/BIO_350_F25/README.md

 _____________________________________________________________________________

-IC_Assigment 3: Chapter 3 of Ecology Handbook:
+IC_Assigment 3: Chapter 3 of Ecology Handbook: Throwing Shade I: Logistic Growth

 • All information and values come from Chapter 3 of the Handbook of Quantitative Ecology